ClojureBridge/community-docs/docs/contribute.md

 author: yokolet
 ---

-## How to Contribute

 This web site is [Github Pages](http://pages.github.com/).
 Right after your pull request is merged, the contents will be updated.
 Handy!
 But, we need to follow some manners of Github pages to make that happen.
 Below are simplified explanation of Github pages and our specific rules.
-Please read before your pull request gets rejected.
-Don't worry, rules are simple.
+Please read before start working.
+It won't take long.
+Rules are simple.

-Below are steps to contribute.
+Steps:

 - Fork the repository

     The pages are in `gh-pages` branch of [ClojureBridge/community-docs](https://github.com/ClojureBridge/community-docs) repository.
 The branch name expresses it is Github pages.

-- Do some cool stuff
+- Write or edit contents

     Since we are using Github pages, our contents are provided by [Jekyll](http://jekyllrb.com/docs/home/).
-Each document is expected to be written in Markdown format.
-In addition, be aware the document should have [Front-matter](http://jekyllrb.com/docs/frontmatter/) on the top.
+Currently, we support HTML, Markdown and Org-mode formats.
+Each document should have [Front-matter](http://jekyllrb.com/docs/frontmatter/) on the top.
+This is very important.
+Don't forget to add that.
 For example, this document has the front-matter below.
-When you will add a new documnt,
+When you will create a new documnt,

+    - Create a document file under `docs` directory.
+Based on the extensions (.html, .md, .org), an appropriate converter works.
-    - Don't change line 2, `layout: docs`.
-The docs style is for all documents.
+    - Add `layout: docs`.
+The `docs` layout is for all documents.
+Don't change.
-    - Write the document title
+    - Write the document title.
-    - Write appropriate permalink, which starts with `/docs/`.
+    - Write a unique permalink, which starts with `/docs/`.
     - Write your github id (don't write @, which causes rendering error)

-    In the document,

     {% highlight yaml linenos %}
     ---